 For any questions about the Future Forum please contact Annkatrin Kaiser.

 UPDATE: We are now accepting applications for the Turkey Europe Future Forum 2018 - Apply now!

-The next Turkey Europe Future Forum takes place from July 1-8, 2018 in Paris and Berlin.
-The topic will be "Rethink Europe's Future" and tackles questions like these: Which scenario for the future of the post-Brexit EU will prevail?
+The Turkey Europe Future Forum 2018 took place from July 1-8, 2018 in Paris and Berlin.
+The topic "Rethink Europe's Future" tackled questions like these: Which scenario for the future of the post-Brexit EU will prevail?
 Will Emmanuel Macron's pro-European tendencies lead to the strengthening of the Franco-German axis many have been awaiting?
 What will be the official German position in the aftermath of the post-election standstill?
 What consequences may the changes within Europe's framework have for neighbours and accession candidates, especially Turkey?